-Before you start writing your business plan, you will want to consider what service or product your business provides and the need it serves; who the potential customers are; how you plan on reaching those customers; and how you will fund the business.
+Only some people who start a business write a business plan, but the most successful small businesses do.
+Before you start writing your business plan, you will want to consider what service or product your business provides and the need it serves.
+Figure out your potential customers and how you plan to reach them.

 Small Business Financing

-Financing your startup will require a full understanding of the various options available and which options are best for your business.
-You may need different kinds of funding at different stages of growth, always considering the long-term implications of various funding sources.
-For example, you may need to seek debt financing if you believe fast growth is needed to get your business to where it needs to be.
-Inadequate funding can sink an another promising startup before it has a chance to prove itself.
+Financing your startup requires small business owners to understand the various options available.
+You may need different kinds of funding at different stages of growth.
+Before choosing a lender, entering into a leveraged buyout, or accepting money from private investors, consider the long-term implications of each source.
+For example, you may need to seek debt financing if you believe fast growth is required in order to get your business to where it needs to be.
+Inadequate funding can sink an otherwise promising startup before it has a chance to prove itself.

-Too much funding, or the wrong kind, also can be detrimental.
-For example, venture capitalists and angel investors may be able to infuse a large amount of capital at once, but they typically take a large piece of the company in exchange.
-And if growth expectations are unrealistic, too much capital may set your business on the wrong path.
+Too much funding, or the wrong kind, also can ruin a new business.
+For example, venture capitalists and angel investors may be able to infuse a large amount of capital at once.
+Still, they typically take a large piece of the company in exchange.
+If growth expectations are unrealistic, too much capital may set your business on the wrong path.

 Learn more about these and other aspects of starting a business by clicking on a link below.